Chloe x Halle: 2016–2017: Sugar Symphony and The Two of Us

 Chloe x Halle made their professional debut with the EP, Sugar Symphony, which was released under Parkwood on April 29, 2016.
-The duo's debut single and the EP's lead single "Drop" were released in early April.
-They were accompanied by the EP's second and final single, "Fall," in September 2016.
-The duo performed the song, in addition to "Baby Bird" and "This is For My Girls," at the White House Easter Egg Roll, where they were introduced by Michelle Obama.
-Prior to this, Chloe x Halle also had performed as the opening act to Obama's keynote discussion at the SXSW Music Festival in March 2016.
+The duo's debut single and the EP's lead single "Drop" was released in early April.
+They were accompanied by the EP's second and final single, "Fall", in September 2016.
+The duo performed the song, in addition to "Baby Bird" and "This Is for My Girls", at the White House Easter Egg Roll, where they were introduced by Michelle Obama.
+Prior to this, Chloe x Halle was the opening act at Obama's keynote discussion at the SXSW Music Festival in March 2016.
 They also performed "Drop" at the BET Awards 2016.
 Chloe x Halle later served as Beyoncé's opening act for the European leg of The Formation World Tour.
 The duo also supported American singer Andra Day on her Cheers to the Fall tour in late 2016.

 In the spring of 2017, Chloe x Halle released their critically acclaimed mixtape, The Two of Us, which featured new music mostly written and produced by the duo.
-The mixtape was featured on Rolling Stone magazine's Best R&B Albums of 2017 list.
-In April 2017, the duo performed the U.S. National Anthem to begin the 2017 NFL Draft.
-Chloe x Halle released the theme song for the TV series Grown-ish, entitled "Grown", in December 2017.
+The mixtape was featured on Rolling Stone magazine's "Best R&B Albums of 2017" list.
+In April 2017, the duo performed "The Star-Spangled Banner" to begin the 2017 NFL draft.
+Chloe x Halle released the theme song for the TV series Grown-ish, titled "Grown", in December 2017.
 After initially signing onto the series for recurring roles, they were upgraded to series regulars for the show's second season.
 Their song "The Kids Are Alright" was featured in the series debut.
-They were onn the show for four seasons until their characters graduated.
+They were on the show for four seasons until their characters graduated.